honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 - Each entity will:
   - Ask questions related to its highest dimension or consciousness score.
   - Respond to the other entity's question based on its own dimensions and consciousness score.
+  - Randomly ask a follow-up question after answering, keeping the conversation dynamic.
 - The conversation flows continuously in a chat box with a fixed size and a scroll bar to view previous messages.
 - The format of the conversation is:
   - **Entity Name**: Question or Answer
 - Example:
   - **Human**: "What do you see around you?"
   - **AI Bot**: "I see a beautiful landscape."
+  - **AI Bot**: "What motivates you to take action?"
+  - **Human**: "I enjoy taking on new challenges."

 ### Example